Publishing Options, Embargo, & Copyright

 Immediate Release & Embargo

-On the Thesis/Dissertation Release Agreement form, you are asked whether you would like your thesis or dissertation released to the public immediately after your degree is awarded or after a period of delay called an embargo.
+On the Thesis/Dissertation Release Agreement portion of the GradSphere process, you are asked whether you would like your thesis or dissertation released to the public immediately after your degree is awarded or after a period of delay called an embargo.
 Depending on your field, past or future publication considerations, and the content of your paper, you may or may not wish to delay open access.

 • Immediate release - your thesis or dissertation will be delivered to ProQuest for release and separately open access released through eScholarship, shortly after your degree has been officially awarded.
 See the ‘Process for Open Access’ FAQ below for timing info.